 Supplements are a common occurrence in western society.
-In the USA, yourself or someone you know probably takes at least one supplement regularly.
+In the USA, yourself or someone you know probably take at least one supplement regularly.
 It’s estimated that half of all Americans take a supplement of some kind every single day.
-It’s a multibillion dollar industry in this country, and with that much money there can be a lot of problems with dishonesty and false claims.
+It’s a multibillion-dollar industry in this country, and with that much money, there can be a lot of problems with dishonesty and false claims.

 You may be surprised at how many fraudulent companies don’t even have a trace of the vitamin or mineral that they’re advertising for within their supplement.
 These supplements are effectively placebo pills at best, or at the worst, they can do much more damage to your body with other types of ingredients that you didn’t know were in the product.